-The Scottish Government received the analysed data from GfK on the 28th of September 2018.
-Once the Scottish Government received the data, analysts performed rigorous Quality Assurance checks on the data to make sure that it was as accurate, reliable and coherent as possible.
+The Scottish Government received the analysed data from Ipsos on the 8th of October 2022.
+Once the Scottish Government received the data, analysts performed rigorous quality assurance checks on the data to make sure that they were as accurate, reliable and coherent as possible.